nozomiishii/dotfiles/README.md

 Sign in and Sync
 ⚠️ Sync only **Settings** file (Downloading everything takes too much time.)

-## While waiting for google-backup-and-sync to complete ⏳
+## While waiting for google-drive to complete ⏳

 **Finder**
 Rearrange the order of the sidebar